 Another tax-reduction strategy is to roll over to or open a new Digital IRA that invests in crypto assets.
 With such a retirement account, taxes on your cryptocurrency are delayed for as long as you hold the funds within your account.

-Research suggest that less than 1% of investors are reporting their crypto earnings to the IRS.
+Research suggests that less than 1% of investors are reporting their crypto earnings to the IRS.
 The government isn’t a fan of missing out on potential revenue, meaning it’s likely only a matter of time before the IRS begins doling out punishment for underreporting and conducting audits of traders to get its share.
+The letters they’ve been mailing out to cryptocurrency holders only further reinforce this.

 The IRS might have been slow to get the ball rolling when it comes to classifying cryptocurrency for tax purposes, but now investors can no longer ignore how much they are spending and making in cryptocurrency.
 The technology exists to make tracking your crypto trades a relatively simple process.
 Just as importantly, investors should keep up-to-date on shifts in current tax policy (as well as ways to minimize costs and connect deductions to your taxable income).